eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

  $nodeos --delete-all-blocks &
 }
 ```
-For more information, please go [here](https://developers.eos.io/manuals/eos/v2.1/nodeos/replays/how-to-replay-from-a-snapshot).
-Also, go [here](https://developers.eos.io/search?query=snapshot) to see all available doc entries for "Snapshot" on the [developer.eos.io](https://developers.eos.io/) portal.
+For more information, please visit [How to replay from a snapshot](https://developers.eos.io/manuals/eos/v2.1/nodeos/replays/how-to-replay-from-a-snapshot).
+Also, visit [EOS Snapshot](https://developers.eos.io/search?query=snapshot) to see all available doc entries for "Snapshot" on the [developer.eos.io](https://developers.eos.io/) portal.
 ## Testnet Nodes
 ### Configure Jungle Testnet Node
 If you are seeking to setup a node on Jungle Testnet, you can go to [EOS Jungle Testnet - Node Manual Installation](https://github.com/EOS-Jungle-Testnet/Node-Manual-Installation) on Github.
 Also, you can use [Testnet Auto-Installer script](http://monitor.jungletestnet.io/#register).
 These tools were created by [cryptolions.io](https://cryptolions.io/home)